Bogdady/Bogdady/README.md

 ## 👋 Hi, I'm Jonayet Bogdady (Bogdady)

+## 🏫 Student, Dept. of Computer Science and Engineering, Green University of Bangladesh
 <!--
 **Bogdady/Bogdady** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.